SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_Create_CCAP_CM_pair.md

 To create CCAP/CM pairs, you can either create a single CCAP/CM pair at a time, or create elements in bulk from a CSV file.

 > [!NOTE]
-> The creation of HarmonicOS pairs is not fully supported yet.
-While the elements will be created, some additional configuration will be missing.
+> The creation of CCAP pairs using the connector Harmonic CableOS is currently not supported.

 ## Creating a single CCAP/CM pair